- Halls-Bascom Professor of English

 - E-mail Karen Britland

-- Shakespeare, early modern drama, print culture, performance, women’s writing, the English civil wars, Anglo-continental exchange
+- Shakespeare, early modern drama and performance, print and manuscript culture, women’s writing, the English Revolution, Anglo-Continental exchange

 Drama at the Courts of Queen Henrietta Maria (Cambridge University Press, 2006; paperback 2009)